mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 Ultimately, the testability of tagless-final programs requires they follow the principle of _code to an interface, not an implementation_.
 Yet, if code follows this principle, it can be tested even _without_ tagless-final!

-Here is a monomorphic version of the `Console` interface, for example:
+Here is a monomorphic version of the `Console` type class, for example:

 {% highlight scala %}
 trait Console {